Monday, March 24, 2025

 on the release today of

-My thoughts about Louie on the Rocks ~~
+My thoughts about The Heart of the Matter ~~

 (I love to note the first lines of the books I'm reading.
 First lines can really grab a reader's attention and I love seeing where the author takes the reader after their first lines.)

-I received an ARC of Louie on the Rocks and this is my honest opinion of the book.
+I received The Heart of the Matter from the author and this is my honest opinion of the book.

 About the author